Athotakb88/CodSoft-DataScience-Internship/README.md

 ---

-## 🔄 Project Workflow
-1. Data Loading
-2. Exploratory Data Analysis (EDA)
-3. Data Preprocessing
-4. Feature Scaling
-5. Handling Class Imbalance
-6. Train-Test Split
-7. Model Training
-8. Model Evaluation
-9. Result Comparison and Conclusion
+## ⚙️ Methodology
+1. Loaded and explored the dataset.
+2. Performed feature–target separation.
+3. Split the dataset into training and testing sets using an 80:20 ratio with stratification.
+4. Trained a **Random Forest Classifier** with optimized hyperparameters.
+5. Generated predictions on the test dataset.
+6. Evaluated the model using standard classification metrics.

 ---

-## 🔍 Data Preprocessing
-- Checked for missing values
+## 🤖 Machine Learning Model
+- **Random Forest Classifier**
+  - Handles non-linearity well
+  - Performs effectively on imbalanced datasets
-- Normalized numerical features using **StandardScaler**
+  - Reduces overfitting using ensemble learning
-- Separated features and target variable
-- Identified class imbalance problem

 ---

-## ⚖ Handling Class Imbalance
-Since fraud transactions are very few, **SMOTE (Synthetic Minority Over-sampling Technique)** was used:
-- Creates synthetic fraud samples
+## 📊 Evaluation Metrics
+The model performance was evaluated using:
+- Accuracy
+- Precision
+- Recall
-- Balances the dataset
+- F1-score
-- Improves model learning and recall
+- Confusion Matrix
+- ROC–AUC Score

+These metrics provide a comprehensive understanding of the model’s ability to detect fraudulent transactions.

 ---

-## 🤖 Machine Learning Models Used

-### 1. Logistic Regression
-- Used as a baseline model
-- Simple and interpretable
-- Works well for linear classification problems
+## 📈 Results

-### 2. Random Forest Classifier
+- The Random Forest model achieved high accuracy.
-- Ensemble learning technique
-- Handles non-linearity and imbalance effectively
-- Provides better performance for fraud detection
+- Precision and recall values indicate effective fraud detection.
+- Confusion Matrix visualization highlights correct and incorrect classifications.
+- ROC-AUC score demonstrates strong discriminative ability between fraud and non-fraud transactions.

 ---

-## 📊 Model Evaluation Metrics
-Accuracy alone is not sufficient due to class imbalance.
-The following metrics were used:

-- **Precision** – Correctly predicted frauds out of total predicted frauds
-- **Recall** – Correctly detected frauds out of actual frauds
-- **F1-Score** – Balance between precision and recall
-- **Confusion Matrix** – Visualization of prediction results

-📌 **Recall is given higher importance** to minimize missed fraud cases.
+## 📌 Conclusion
+The Random Forest model proved to be effective in detecting fraudulent credit card transactions.
+Despite the class imbalance, the model achieved strong performance across evaluation metrics.
+This approach can assist financial institutions in reducing fraud-related losses.

 ---

-## 🏆 Results
-- Logistic Regression provided reasonable performance
-- Random Forest achieved better precision, recall, and F1-score
-- SMOTE significantly improved fraud detection capability

----

-## ✅ Conclusion
-This project demonstrates how machine learning can be effectively used to detect fraudulent credit card transactions.
-By addressing class imbalance and using appropriate evaluation metrics, the Random Forest model delivered reliable performance in identifying fraud cases.

----

 ## 🚀 Future Enhancements
-- Implement advanced models like XGBoost or LightGBM
-- Perform hyperparameter tuning
-- Use real-time transaction data
+- Apply SMOTE or other resampling techniques to handle class imbalance.
+- Compare performance with other models such as Logistic Regression, XGBoost, or Neural Networks.
-- Deploy the model as a web application
+- Deploy the model as a web application for real-time fraud detection.

 ---